boronine/discipline/README.markdown

 Overview
 --------

-To register a model with Pervert it has to inherit the `pervert.models.AbstractPervert` class.
-Note the `AbstractPervert` forces it to have `uid` (`CharField`) as the primary key.
+To register a model with Pervert, it has to inherit the `pervert.models.AbstractPervert` class.
+Note that the `AbstractPervert` forces it to have `uid` (`CharField`) as the primary key.

 Every action performed in the administrator interface gets tracked by Pervert.
 Most of the records are contained in the `CreationCommit`, `ModificationCommit` and `DeletionCommit` objects.
-Each of those have minimalist models: `CreationCommit` only records the UUID and content type, `DeletionCommit` only the UUID and `ModificationCommit` records the UUID and a key-value pair.
+Each of those has minimalist models: `CreationCommit` only records the UUID and content type, `DeletionCommit` only the UUID and `ModificationCommit` records the UUID and a key-value pair.
 All of the above are, in turn, connected to `Action` objects, each `Action` instance represents one action done by one editor.